-These risks are in line with what happens from long-term exposure to small particulate air pollution, which the World Health Organization says can lead to cardiovascular and respiratory disease, and cancers.
+These risks are in line with what happens from long-term exposure to small particulate air pollution, which the

 “The lungs are not designed to breathe in anything other than clean air,” said Lackey.
 “That can be hard to do in urban areas.
 But why make it even harder by intentionally inhaling vapors and fumes?”

 Before you even think about whether vaping vitamins and supplements is good for your health, you have to consider whether you need them in the first place.

 “In the setting of a healthy well-balanced diet, there really isn’t even an indication for most people to take multivitamins,” said Lackey.
 “Of course, very few people these days truly have a well-balanced diet.”

 Multiple studies have found that taking multivitamins orally doesn’t reduce the risk of heart disease, cancer, cognitive decline, or early death.

 As for herbal and other natural supplements, some may be effective for certain conditions.
 But there’s often limited

 What’s needed is research showing that inhaling things like vitamin B-12 or echinacea is safe and actually works.

 “There would really be no purpose in taking vitamins and supplements through inhalation if they didn’t have the same effect as taking them through an oral route,” said Lackey.

 As with smoking cigarettes, it can take years of long-term use, though, for some health problems to show up.